From a cleft in sharp rock

 rolling great stones along the bottom,

-feeding fish on their many paths home
+feeding fish on their path home

 with herons tall and brooding along the banks.